galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 ><warning-title>Publishing closed FAIR materials</warning-title>
 > Having FAIR learning materials does not always mean that the materials are open to everyone and there are no costs or access rules attached.
 In this case the bundle that is going to be published in an open repository such as Zenodo should contain the following:
->  1. Syllabus - that contains all metadata that describe the materials and metadata should always be open
+>  1. Syllabus, that contains all metadata that describe the materials.
+Metadata should always be open.
->  2. Accompanying information - optional - to augment the description of the materials and describe the details when it comes to accessing and using the materials from a trainer perspective
+>  2. Accompanying information (optional) to augment the description of the materials and describe the details when it comes to accessing and using the materials from a trainer perspective.
 >
 > The complete learning materials package itself should be published in a closed repository where the corresponding access rules (and costs) can be implemented.
 {: .warning}